Hiking the Auger Falls loop in Adirondack Park, New York

 Guide to Hiking Auger Falls

-How to get to Auger Falls
+Directions to the Auger Falls Loop

 The gravel road leading to the parking area is not explicitly marked, but entering “Auger Falls Trailhead” into Google Maps will take you to the right place.
 You can also enter the following GPS coordinates: 43.469219, -74.252142.
-The parking area is large and there is ample parking along the trailhead.

 To begin at the southern section of the loop, walk from the parking area back towards Route 8.
 Before you reach Route 8, turn onto the dirt path to your left.
 This path will take you to the trailhead.
 Follow the trail to approach the falls from the south, approximately 0.5 miles.